Section.80

 Section.80 is the debut studio album by the American rapper Kendrick Lamar.
 It was released on July 2, 2011, by Top Dawg Entertainment (TDE).
 In the years leading up to its release, Lamar produced various mixtapes under the moniker K.Dot.
 In 2010, Lamar released Overly Dedicated, his fourth solo mixtape.
 Shortly after its release, he began working on Section.80.

 The production of Section.80 was mainly handled by TDE in-house producers from production group Digi+Phonics, as well as THC, Tommy Black, Wyldfyer, Terrace Martin and J. Cole.
 A concept album, it features lyrical themes delivered by Lamar such as the 1980s crack epidemic, racism and the medication tolerance of millennials.
 The album features guest appearances from GLC, Colin Munroe, Ashtrobot, BJ the Chicago Kid, Schoolboy Q, Ab-Soul and vocals from singer-songwriter Alori Joh.

 Section.80 received generally positive reviews from critics upon its release.
 The album debuted at number 113 on the US Billboard 200 and as of February 2014, it has sold 130,000 copies domestically.
-In April 2017, it was certified gold by the Recording Industry Association of America (RIAA).
+In January 2026, it was certified platinum by the Recording Industry Association of America (RIAA).